PostHog/posthog.com/contents/blog/google-analytics-cost.md

 On top of this, you get:

-- Unsampled explorations, rollup properties, subproperties.
+- Unsampled explorations, rollup properties, subproperties
 - Enterprise-level support and SLAs
 - Advanced integration capabilities with other Google Marketing Platform products

 ## The opportunity cost of Google Analytics

-There is another cost of Google Analytics they don't want you to think about is all the time, money, and effort could be going towards better options.
+There is another cost Google Analytics doesn't want you to think about: all the time, money, and effort that could be going towards better options.

 The potential problems can be summed up by looking at the two words that make up its name: